What is a BESS?

 Why doesn’t the Oshtemo Township Board just say no?

-Ok, this is the last thing I want my family to leave near – What can I do as a resident?
+Ok, this is the last thing I want my family to live near – What can I do as a resident?

 How safe is “close enough” to a utility-scale BESS site?